Different Types of Engineering Majors, Explained

-Many STEM-focused students that enjoy problem-solving, attention to detail, and possess a perpetual curiosity know that they want to become engineering majors.
-However, they are often confused by the many different types of engineering fields.
-After all, there are countless types of engineering sub-disciplines and interdisciplinary engineering concentrations.
-However, there are five traditional general categories.
-They core branches of engineering are:
+Many STEM-focused students who enjoy problem-solving, have excellent attention to detail, and possess a perpetual curiosity know that they want to become engineers.
+However, they are often confused by just how many different engineering majors are available (not to mention the countless engineering sub-disciplines and interdisciplinary engineering concentrations).
+In today’s blog, we’re breaking down the five core branches of engineering and the best colleges for future engineers.

 Civil Engineering